feedbackflow-org/docs/feedbackflow/getting-started/doc.md

 ![CSV upload placeholder](./images/csv-upload.png)

 ### API Integration
-For advanced users, FeedbackFlow provides an API to programmatically submit feedback.
-More details can be found in on the [API docs](https://feedbackflow.org/api/docs).
+For advanced users, FeedbackFlow offers an API that allows for the submission of feedback programmatically.
+More details can be found in the [API docs](https://feedbackflow.org/api/docs).
 Detailed step by step documentaion coming soon.

----

 ## Managing Feedback